mcreed87/Cozy-Coupe-Ecto-1/README.md

 ## Disclaimer
 This guide is meant for informational purposes only.

-NOT ATTEMPT ANY WIRING OF ANY KIND if you lack the knowledge and understanding required.
+DO NOT ATTEMPT ANY WIRING OF ANY KIND if you lack the knowledge and understanding required.
 This can result in damage to parts or equipment and injury.

 ALWAYS READ AND FOLLOW INSTRUCTION MANUALS AND SAFETY WARNINGS PERTAINING TO PROJECTS, TOOLS AND EQUIPMENT.